ChrisVilches/Ruby-Behavior-Tree/README.md

 #### Global context

-Just like you would be able to access local variables inside an `if-else` block, a behavior tree has a data structure called `context` which it can operate on.
+Just like you would have access to local variables inside an `if-else` block, a behavior tree has a data structure called `context` which it can operate on.
 If this didn't exist, there would be no data to manipulate, and take decisions on.
 In other implementations, it's called *blackboard*, a concept which refers to a global memory.

 You can use any Ruby object as context, but the easiest way to get started is to pass a `Hash` object.